HauminZhu/haominzhu.github.io/real_about_me.md

 # LEGO
 ![test](/img/avatar-icon.png)

 If let me select one of the most significant inventions in 20th century, I would say LEGO must be a member of them.
-Just like what I want to do with robots, the freedom to create and build is one of the property I think the ultimate way of design robots should be!
+Just like what I want to do with robots, its freedom to create and build is one of key property the ultimate way of design robots should have!
 Also I love to collect LEGO minigures!